UK Housing Crisis 30 years on – not much changed

 Left-winger John McDonnell has been given the job of shadow chancellor by Jeremy Corbyn the new Labour Leader.
 McDonnell invited film director Ken Loach to talk housing in London at a meeting in his constituency ahead of this year’s general election.

-Cathy Come Home director Ken Loach described how the housing crisis in UK was not much different to the 60s when he directed the ground-breaking film broadcast by the BBC in 1966.
+Cathy Come Home director Ken Loach described how the housing crisis in UK not much different to the 60s when he directed the ground-breaking film broadcast by the BBC in 1966.

-The Film tells the story of Cathy who loses her home, husband and eventually her children because of welfare system.
+The Film tells the story of Cathy who loses her home, husband and eventually children because of welfare system.

-It was shown again to the community in Hayes, Middlesex Friday March 6, where housing is critical.
+Shown again to the community in Hayes, Middlesex Friday March 6, where housing is critical.
 Film director Ken Loach and Hayes & Harlington MP John McDonnell hosted the event.
 Many in the audience were without homes and not likely to be put on the housing list because of the shortage in the area.

 — YourNewsUKtv (@YourNewsUKtv) April 14, 2015